 You're not alone

-Bedwetting is a common condition affecting one in five children (aged four-and-a-half-years old), but most children are dry by their fifth birthday.
+Bedwetting is a common condition, but most children are dry by their fifth birthday.
 In the UK alone, half a million children aged 5–16 years old regularly wet the bed.

 Bedwetting is treatable and you can help